Human skin color

 Human skin color ranges from the darkest brown to the lightest hues.
-Differences in skin color among individuals is caused by variation in pigmentation, which is the result of genetics (inherited from one's biological parents and or individual gene alleles), exposure to the sun, natural and sexual selection, or all of these.
-Differences across populations evolved through natural selection or sexual selection, because of social norms and differences in environment, as well as regulations of the biochemical effects of ultraviolet radiation penetrating the skin.
+Differences in skin color among individuals is caused by variation in pigmentation, which is largely the result of genetics (inherited from one's biological parents), and in adults in particular, due to exposure to the sun, disorders, or some combination thereof.
+Differences across populations evolved through natural selection and sexual selection, because of social norms and differences in environment, as well as regulation of the biochemical effects of ultraviolet radiation penetrating the skin.

-The actual skin color of different humans is affected by many substances, although the single most important substance is the pigment melanin.
-Melanin is produced within the skin in cells called melanocytes and it is the main determinant of the skin color of darker-skin humans.
+Human skin color is influenced greatly by the amount of the pigment melanin present.
+Melanin is produced within the skin in cells called melanocytes; it is the main determinant of the skin color of darker-skin humans.
 The skin color of people with light skin is determined mainly by the bluish-white connective tissue under the dermis and by the hemoglobin circulating in the veins of the dermis.
-The red color underlying the skin becomes more visible, especially in the face, when, as consequence of physical exercise or sexual arousal, or the stimulation of the nervous system (anger, embarrassment), arterioles dilate.
-Color is not entirely uniform across an individual's skin; for example, the skin of the palm and the sole is lighter than most other skin, and this is especially noticeable in darker-skinned people.
+The red color underlying the skin becomes more visible, especially in the face, when, as a consequence of physical exercise, sexual arousal, or the stimulation of the nervous system (e.g. due to anger or embarrassment), arterioles dilate.
+Color is not entirely uniform across an individual's skin; for example, the skin of the palm and the soles of the feet is lighter than most other skin; this is more noticeable in darker-skinned people.

 There is a direct correlation between the geographic distribution of ultraviolet radiation (UVR) and the distribution of indigenous skin pigmentation around the world.
-Areas that receive higher amounts of UVR, generally located closer to the equator, tend to have darker-skinned populations.
+Areas that receive higher amounts of UVR, generally located closer to the equator or at higher altitudes, tend to have darker-skinned populations.
 Areas that are far from the tropics and closer to the poles have lower intensity of UVR, which is reflected in lighter-skinned populations.
-Some researchers suggest that human populations over the past 50,000 years have changed from dark-skinned to light-skinned and vice versa as they migrated to different UV zones, and that such major changes in pigmentation may have happened in as little as 100 generations (≈2,500 years) through selective sweeps.
+By the time modern Homo sapiens evolved, all humans were dark-skinned.
+Some researchers suggest that human populations over the past 50,000 years have changed from dark-skinned to light-skinned and that such major changes in pigmentation may have happened in as little as 100 generations (≈2,500 years) through selective sweeps.
 Natural skin color can also darken as a result of tanning due to exposure to sunlight.
 The leading theory is that skin color adapts to intense sunlight irradiation to provide partial protection against the ultraviolet fraction that produces damage and thus mutations in the DNA of the skin cells.
-In addition, it has been observed that females on average are significantly lighter in skin pigmentation than males.
-Females need more calcium during pregnancy and lactation.
-The body synthesizes vitamin D from sunlight, which helps it absorb calcium.
-Females evolved to have lighter skin so their bodies absorb more calcium.

 The social significance of differences in skin color has varied across cultures and over time, as demonstrated with regard to social status and discrimination.